Cognigy/Documentation/docs/ai/installation/architecture.md

 ### IDE - building your AI Agents

-A place that allows you to create AI Agents and use all the functionality like Flows, Playbooks, Lexicons & Intents.
-We call this part of the product the IDE (=Integrated Development Environment) - a term often used in software development.
-Once you are done with the first iteration of your AI Agent, a so-called [Snapshot](../../ai/deploy/snapshots.md) must be created in order to deploy your AI Agent into production.
-A Snapshot is an immutable copy of your AI Agent containing all resources which make it up - for example, your Flows, Lexicons, Intents and Extensions.
-Snapshots act as the interface to the second group of functionality: The Cognigy.AI Runtime.
+A service that allows you to create AI Agents and use all the components, such as Flows, Playbooks, Lexicons, and Intents, is called the IDE (Integrated Development Environment) - a term often used in software development.
+Once you are done with the first iteration of your AI Agent, a so-called Snapshot must be created to deploy your AI Agent into production.
+A Snapshot is an immutable copy of your AI Agent containing all resources that make it up, such as your Flows, Lexicons, Intents, and Extensions.
+Snapshots act as the connection to the second group of functionality: the Cognigy.AI Runtime.

 The following table shows the most relevant microservices forming the IDE: